5.7.6 Trust Fund Penalty Assessment Action

 Reminder:

 If the TFRP will not be assessed on any periods, the TC 130, Entire Account Frozen from Refunding, which is systemically generated following the input of Letter 1153 delivery date on ATFR, must be reviewed to determine if reversal of the TC 130 is appropriate.
-The TC 130 may remain appropriate on an individual account, as there may be additional pending TFRP assessments from a different business or related sole proprietor liabilities.
+TC 130 may remain appropriate on an individual account, as there may be additional pending TFRP assessments from a different business or related sole proprietor liabilities.
 If none of these circumstances are present, initiate action to input TC 131, Reversal of TC 130 Refund Freeze.

 Revenue Officer Disagrees With Protest